EtiennePerot/fuse-jna/README.md

 To do that, it uses [JNA], which itself was inspired by Python's `ctypes` in terms of ease-of-use.

+#### "Help!
+It's too slow!"

+First and foremost, this library uses [JNA] for bindings, rather than [JNI].
+Do not expect native performance.
+If you need native performance, look elsewhere.

+This being said, you can greatly increase throughput by preventing FUSE from chunking writes in tiny blocks, tweaking some JVM parameters, etc. See [issue 31][Issue 31] for details.

 #### Compatibility

 Following [fuse.py], fuse-jna should work with: